 To help establish an asking price for your timeshare, try to find out what other weeks like yours are selling for.
 Ask your resort about recent sale prices, check the TUG sales history database (to which you have access if you are a TUG member), look at current and completed eBay auctions, check real estate records in the county where the resort is, etc. It is important to look at SUCCESSFUL resale prices, not existing unsold ads at prices near or above the original retail price!
 There is a reason these remain unsold!

 When you have done all of that work, you might be even more confused as to what asking price you should set.
-As an example, you might find 15 listings for your timeshare here on TUG in the Timeshare Marketplace or other sites at asking prices ranging from $1 to $12,000.
-First, keep in mind that most timeshare owners have no concept of what resale values are.
-They may incorrectly think of their timeshare as a traditional piece of real estate that should appreciate in value.
+As an example, you might find 15 listings for your timeshare here on TUG in the Timeshare Marketplace or other sites at asking prices ranging from $1 to $10,000.
+First, keep in mind that most timeshare owners incorrectly think of their timeshare like traditional real estate that should appreciate in value.
 Thus, they way overprice their timeshare, looking to recoup - at a minimum - most or all of what they paid for it.
 Second, make sure you compare the details of your week (week or season of the year, # of bedrooms, view, etc.) with the other for-sale listings for your resort to determine which listings are reasonably comparable to yours.
 Lastly, keep in mind that if there are multiple listings for the same or similar timeshares, buyers will seek to buy only the one listed at the lowest price.
 Thus, you should almost always list your week at or below the low end of the range of asking prices you see.
 Otherwise, you will own your timeshare for a long time!

 Be prepared to pay off the loan or put money into the transaction (paid to the closing company) in order to sell it.
 Very few potential buyers will be interested in taking over your loan payments.